Skip to content

 While you wait to hop in the pool, check into your hotel (the Home Hotel is walking distance to the pools and has in-suite tubs that fill with mineral water from the hot springs), or campers can stay at the riverside KOA.
 Grab a bite to eat at the Riverwalk Café, a tasty Thai restaurant on Main Street, or at elegant Greystone Manor.

 In the morning, relaxed from your evening soak, head east toward Palisades Reservoir and the Wyoming border.
-If you have time to spare, take a brief detour to see Chesterfield, an early Mormon village along the Oregon Trail that has been lovingly restored and cared for by the settlers’ descendants.
+If you have time to spare, take a brief detour to see historic Chesterfield, an early Mormon village along the Oregon Trail that has been lovingly restored and cared for by the settlers’ descendants.
 Though the buildings are not open in the fall, you can still walk the grounds and take in the views.

 Back on your route, the scenic shore of the Palisades Reservoir is perfect for stretching your legs before continuing on to Swan Valley, where you might catch a glimpse of the town’s namesake Trumpeter swans floating on the Snake River.